 For the crust, I used a scaled down version of the one used in my no bake peanut butter cheesecake recipe.
 It was just enough for my eight little mason jars.

-For the filling, I blended some cream cheese and butter with cocoa, sweetener, and flavorings.
-To lighten it up, I folded in some stabilized whipped cream.
+The filling is a blend of softened cream cheese, butter, cocoa, sweetener, and flavorings.
+To lighten it up, you fold in stabilized whipped cream.
 This makes it airy like a cheesecake mousse.

 If you want to top each off with whipped cream and store in the refrigerator, you'll need to stabilize the whipped cream with a little gelatin first.
 This prevents it from returning to the liquid state and going flat.